-Version 25.5 now available!
+Version 26.1 now available!
+Updated for 2026!

 If you have made it this far, you are probably thinking "There are so many things I can control: retirement fund contributions and withdrawals, when to retire and when take CPP or QPP and OAS - all this for me and my spouse as well.
 I could spend hours fiddling with the spreadsheet!
 How can I get the most from my estate?"